 NC AHEC will offer CoCM virtual learning opportunities, including:

 (1) Education Modules, designed for providers interested in learning about the CoCM.
-Modules currently available on demand include:
+Modules currently available on demand include (listed in order of release date):

 Module 11: Primary Care Provider Engagement